BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerWonPotCommand.md

     "Shared": {
       "description": "The amount of money that was won by the player (Could be a fraction of the pot if there was a split.", "type": "int"
+    },
+    "TotalPotAmount": {
+      "description": "The amount of money that was in the pot.
+Bigger than \"Shared\" if the pot was splitted.", "type": "int"
+    },
+    "WinningCards": {
+      "description": "The cards that are responsible for winning the pot", "type": "array",
+      "items": {
+        "type": "string"
+      }
+    },
+    "WinningHand": {
+      "description": "The hand that is responsible for winning the pot", "type": "BluffinMuffin.Protocol.DataTypes.Enums.PokerHandEnum",
+      "enum": [
+        "HighCard",
+        "OnePair",
+        "TwoPairs",
+        "ThreeOfAKind",
+        "Straight",
+        "Flush",
+        "FullHouse",
+        "FourOfAKind",
+        "StraightFlush"
+      ]
     }
   }
 }